-ISAT comprises 100 questions and you are given 3 hours to complete them.
+ISAT comprises 100 questions and you are given 3 hours to complete the test.
 The test is presented as Units, each one with a piece of stimulus (text, cartoon, graph, diagram, etc.) and multiple-choice questions that directly relate to each stimulus.

-Then your test will begin.
-It runs for 3 hours (180min) and there is a timer in the top right-hand screen.
-A warning will flash onto the screen when 10 minutes of testing time remains.
+The testing time runs for 3 hours (180min) and there is a timer in the top right-hand corner of the screen.

 Test questions come up on the screen one at a time.
 A "unit" is a set of questions based on the same stimulus material.
 There may be up to five questions in a unit, and the stimulus material will be repeated for each question.